harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 	| **Add Entity Id**              | _Enabled_                                                                                                                                       |
 	| **Entity Id**                  | app.harness.io                                                                                                                                  |
 	| **Enable JIT Provisioning**    | _Enable if Just In Time user provisioning is desired_                                                                                           |

 3. Select **Add**.
 4. In **Upload the Identity Provider metadata XML downloaded from your app**, select **Upload**, then select the XML file you added when you set your Keycloak configuration steps.
 5. Select **Add**.
 The new SSO provider is displayed under **Login via SAML**.
-You might have to expand this section using the arrow on the right-hand side of the screen.​
+You might need to expand this section using the arrow on the right-hand side of the screen.​

 ### Enable and Test SSO with Keycloak